gpaulissen/bml/README.md

 # Using the BML converters

 You need Python version 3 or higher in order to use the BML converters.
-Get it from <http://www.python.org>.
+Get it from <http://www.python.org> or, even better, use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) so you can have easily several versions of a Python environment.

 <a id="installation_using_pypi"></a>